-Voles can also make holes in your yard and the best way to know the cause is voles is looking out for the characteristics.
+Voles can also make holes in your yard; the best way to know the cause is to look out for the characteristics.
 You can detect their presence if there’s round rodent waste (droppings) with chewed grass clippings near the holes, then the culprit is voles.
 You might also notice some trails of dead grass.

 Pro tip: Sometimes, field mice take up the holes in the lawn dug by voles.
 The best way to identify them is by examining the droppings.
 The waste of a field mouse is somewhat oval in shape.